antennapedia/antennapedia.com/src/thick/gen_blessed.md

 "That was-- that was almost beautiful.
 I've been with the Minister of Spirituality on an exorcism, but that's the closest I've been to-- They say they're all around us.
 Angels.
 I never realized."

 Malcolm made no reply to that, because the only things he could think to say were cruel and he found himself too weary to be cruel to Nicola.
 The woman was trying to feed him.
-The least he could do it be polite.
+The least he could do was be polite.

 In the restaurant, he demanded a quiet table in the corner, where they could talk without being overheard by too many people.
 She would want to grill him, and he would have to answer, and the thought of it being public made him weary.
 He could imagine the headlines.
 The devil of Whitehall.
 The demon.
 Never mind that he was certified Blessed.